Keyboard shortcuts

 Pitfalls

-• Fan-out a value to two consumers → .clone().
-The body is faithful Rust; Argo copies the output into each consumer, so the explicit clone is correct, not boilerplate.
+• Fan-out a value to two consumers needs .clone().
+The body is faithful Rust; each consumer gets its own copy of the upstream value, so the explicit clone is correct.